OCR Technology

 Recognize text in a PDF using OCR in Adobe Acrobat DC (Pro):

-- When finished choose File > Save As and type a new name for your editable document to save as a new document OR click Edit PDF in the right hand menu and click Back to Document to save the changes directly to the current document.
+• When finished choose File > Save As and type a new name for your editable document to save as a new document OR click Edit PDF in the right hand menu to edit your document before saving.

 If you would like any help with the instructions above please stop at out front desk Tech Help station.